Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 Family history writers have to deal with structural details, too.
 You can take inspiration from other books and articles.
 You can also use genealogy and word-processing software to help solve issues regarding:

-• Source citations: Best practice is always to cite your sources with enough information that someone else could find them.
+Best practice is always to cite your sources with enough information that someone else could find them.
 This intimidates a lot of family history writers.
 Most genealogy software will create source citations for you if you enter the information.
-Word-processing programs usually allow you to insert references and will generate a bibliography for you, too (in Word 2007, find these commands in the References menu).
+Word-processing programs usually allow you to insert references and will generate a bibliography for you, too.
 If you publish in a journal or newsletter, you’ll need to format sources according to that publication’s guidelines.
 Your software can help with that, too.
-So can the October/November 2012 Family Tree Magazine and Family Tree University’s Source Documentation course.
 If you really don’t want to use notes, mention your sources within the text.
 Use phrases like “According to mom’s diary” and “In the 1940 census for Fell Township … .”
 You won’t get away with this in genealogical journals, but if you’re printing your own work, you’re the boss.

 6. When is it done?